zhutchens1/foftools/README.md

 x = fof.galaxy("test01", 195, 28, 5000, -18.0)
 ```

 The FOF algorithm is sensitive to RA and declination values, so we encourage users to implement higher-precision coordinate values for group-finding purposes.
 With the class instance, we can also pass a boolean flag to each galaxy for various purposes under the property `fof.galaxy.fl`.
 The group ID number for a galaxy defaults to zero, as it assumes that galaxies have not yet been sorted into groups, but this can also be initialized through the `fof.galaxy.groupID` property.
+The initialization attributes are:
+- `fof.galaxy.ra`: right-ascension in degrees
+- `fof.galaxy.dec`: declination in degrees
+- `fof.galaxy.cz`: redshift velocity of target in km/s
+- `fof.galaxy.mag`: absolute magnitude of galaxy
+- `fof.galaxy.fl`: general purpose 1/0 flag, default None.
+- `fof.galaxy.groupID`: galaxy group ID number, defaults to zero.
+- `fof.galaxy.logMgas`: logarithmic gas mass of galaxy, default None.
+- `fof.galaxy.logMstar`: logarithmic stellar mass of galaxy, default None.
+- `fof.galaxy.czerr`: 1-sigma errorbar on `cz` value.
+Needed for probability FoF group finding.

-The defined attributes of the class are:
+The defined class attributes are:
--  `fof.galaxy.phi`: the azimuthal coordinate of the galaxy (in radians) in a spherical-polar coordinate system.
+-  `fof.galaxy.phi`: the azimuthal coordinate of the galaxy (in radians) iin a spherical-polar coordinate system.
 -  `fof.galaxy.theta`: the polar coordinate of the galaxy (in radians) in a spherical-polar coordinate system.
 - `fof.galaxy.x`: the angular x-component of the galaxy's sky location.
 - `fof.galaxy.y`: the angular y-component of the galaxy's sky location.
 - `fof.galaxy.z`: the angular z-component of the galaxy's sky location.
+- `fof.galaxy.comovingdist`: line-of-sight comoving distance to the galaxy in Mpc/h.
+Assumes H0=100, OmegaM=0.3, OmegaDE=0.7.

 The galaxy class also includes the following methods:
+- `fof.galaxy.get_cz()`: return the cz value of the galaxy.
+- `fof.galaxy.set_cz(cz)`: redefine the velocity of the galaxy to value `cz`.
 - `fof.galaxy.get_groupID()`: return the groupID of the galaxy.
-The convention of the code is that a group ID of zero indicates the galaxy is not yet associated to any group whatsoever.
+The convention of the code is that a group ID of zero indicates the galaxy is not yet associated to any group whatsoever (i.e., meaning it has also not been explicitly identified as a single-galaxy group).
 - `fof.galaxy.set_groupID(groupID)`: redefine the group ID of the galaxy to the value of `groupID`.
 - `fof.galaxy.get_logMbary()`: return the galaxy's logarithmic baryonic mass (gas + stellar mass).
 To use this, you will need to have provided values to the `galaxy.logMstar` and `galaxy.logMgas` attributes.